 Lives of innocent people are disrupted due to others fault.
 This has forced many people to shy from using roads.
 Even though there is nothing that can replace a life, people are entitled to compensation to keep them moving.
 The amount received in these cases depends on several factors.
 Every case is awarded on its own merits and differently from each other.
 There are several types of damages, which are claimable.
 The damages include; medical related issues, transport issues, rehab issues, wages/salary issues, vehicle claims and injury issues.
 In order to get compensation, assessment by qualified personnel will be required.
 The court will use that basis in awarding the compensation.
 The length of the ailment will determine the amount in consideration.

 If the injuries sustained in a car accident was someone else’s fault, you are still entitled to the compensation award.
 The compensation covers injury sustained, pain and suffering you have had to endure and the expenses incurred as a direct result of the car accident.
 Below is a table of injuries that may be sustained and estimated amounts awarded as compensation.

-For a more detailed guide to the amount of compensation you could claim, please call Legal Expert to discuss the details of your case.
+For a more detailed guide to the amount of compensation you could claim, or for more information on injured in a car accident what are my rights, please call Legal Expert to discuss the details of your case.
 We offer a free, no-obligation initial consultation for all of our clients.

 Before the introduction of no win, no fee compensation claims in the United Kingdom in 1995, many people could not afford litigation fees for car accident claims.
 This meant that if an individual lost a claim, they were obligated to pay for all the costs of the case.
 Come April 2015, the law changed to take care of the anomaly, meaning drivers who would have previously hesitated about taking their case to court could now do so without stress.